Drone as First Responder (DFR): The Operational, Technical, and Economic Case

 System architecture & workflows: how DFR integrates with CAD, RTCC, GIS, video/evidence, and operational roles.

-In most real-world deployments, launch authorization is policy-dependent: dispatch may authorize deployment, RTCC/DFR operators may authorize deployment, or both may share a gated approval workflow.
+In real deployments, launch authorization is policy-dependent: dispatch may authorize deployment, RTCC/DFR operators may authorize deployment, or both may share a gated approval workflow.
 The important point is that DFR must live inside a documented process that is auditable, repeatable, and operationally safe.

 What the technology stack typically includes